0

 – Pediatric Occupational Therapist; Pediatric Feeding Specialist

 Lindsay Beckerman, MOT, OTR/L received her Master of Occupational Therapy degree from Ohio State University.
 She currently works at Developmental FX, a non-profit clinic supporting children with a wide variety of developmental needs.
 Prior to this, she worked as a Pediatric Feeding Specialist at SOS Feeding Solutions @ STAR with Dr. Kay Toomey and Dr. Lucy Jane Miller and currently continues to work with Dr. Toomey as an SOS Professor.
-Lindsay has also worked as a member of a multidisciplinary team with Autism Spectrum Disorders, SPD, emotional/behavioral disorders and feeding problems in a hospital/residential facility.
-Lindsay has completed the STAR Institute’s Level 1, Level 2, and Level 3 Intensive Mentorship Programs and is a certified DIR Floortime Provider.
-She specializes in feeding difficulties in atypical learners, including children and teens with Autism Spectrum Disorders, ADHD, and multisensory processing difficulties.
-Lindsay also serves as a board member for Charlotte’s Day, a non-profit group that helps to provide posturally supportive chairs to children in feeding therapy.
+Lindsay worked as a member of several multidisciplinary teams specializing in supporting individuals with Autism, Sensory Integration and Processing differences, emotional/behavioral disorders, and feeding problems.
+She has completed an Intensive Mentorship Program in Sensory Integration and Processing and has completed the Polyvagal Certificate Course.
+Lindsay is also a certified DIR Floortime Provider.
+Lindsay’s passion is supporting children, teens, adults, and their families experience greater felt safety during meals through the use of individualized intervention strategies and changing the food to make it work better.

 Kelly Fitzpatrick, MA, CCC-SLP, CLC